Current Residents

 If you do not have a U.S. passport or Green Card, you should immediately apply for a U.S. visa after confirming the timing of your residency and signing the agreement.
 The U.S. State Department’s consular website can be checked to confirm visa eligibility and requirements: http://travel.state.gov/.
 ISCP recommends making contact immediately with the nearest United States Consulate or Embassy in the resident’s home country.
 ISCP residents generally enter the United States on a B1/B2 visa, which is issued for business/tourist purposes.
 Upon request, ISCP will provide a letter in support of the visa application to incoming residents.

-The Ground Floor Residency is a one to two-year program that offers subsidized studios and professional development for New York City-based artists.
-Launched in 2015, the Ground Floor Program takes place on the first floor of the building in tandem with ISCP’s acclaimed International Residency Program.
-The Ground Floor Residents are integral to ISCP’s dynamic community of artists and curators from all over the world.
+The Ground Floor Program y is a one to two-year program that offers subsidized studios and professional development for New York City-based artists.
+Launched in 2015, the Ground Floor Program takes place on the first floor of the building in tandem with ISCP’s acclaimed International Program.
+The Ground Floor residents are integral to ISCP’s dynamic community of artists and curators from all over the world.
 Artists based in New York City can apply to the Ground Floor Program through an open call for applications.
 This open call occurs every one to two years.
-Please scroll below to see our current open calls.
+Please see below to see our current open calls.

 Current Open Calls